-Additional projects completed by the FWP included an index for feature articles in the Daily Oklahoman from 1925 to 1936, compiled information on Oklahoma musicians, and a history of African Americans in Oklahoma.
+Additional projects completed by the FWP included an index for feature articles in the Daily Oklahoman, (now the Oklahoman) from 1925 to 1936, compiled information on Oklahoma musicians, and a history of African Americans in Oklahoma.
 The Guide to Oklahoma was published in 1942.

 The FWP collection consists of 90 boxes.
 The collection is divided into three series: administrative files, narratives and biographies, and topical files.
 The administrative files are comprised of correspondence, memos, proposals, and project materials.
 The second series features biographies and ex-slave narratives.
 Lastly, the topical files are brief essays on a variety of subjects.
 Included in the last series are proposed tour routes.